 Hinged or French Patio Doors:

-These doors swing open like a regular door and bring a touch of timeless charm and sophistication.
-They can create a grand entrance to your outdoor space and often have wider frame profiles.
-They can be more secure too, thanks to their sturdy materials and locking mechanisms.
-Marvin and Pella are well-regarded for their hinged patio doors.
+Hinged or French patio doors swing open like traditional doors, adding timeless charm and sophistication to your home.
+They can create a grand entrance to outdoor spaces and often feature robust construction and secure locking mechanisms.
+Marvin and Pella are known for their high-quality hinged patio doors.

 Bifold Patio Doors: